-\textbf{\textit{Brief summary.}} Gaze-based monitoring is a promising direction for privacy-preserving image viewing at the end devices.
+Gaze-based monitoring is a promising direction for privacy-preserving image viewing at the end devices.
 However, there exist several challenges at present.
-The solutions on the device owner side make only the contents being gazed at by the device owner visible, which is more feasible for textual contents rather than image data since users tend to enjoy an image in its entirety at a time.
-For the solutions on the should surfer side, from a technical perspective, tracking their behaviors may require wider angle lenses, which may distort the edges of tracking images.
-This raises the challenge of detecting eye contact despite the distortions to the shoulder surfer's face.
-Moreover, being able to detect the gaze direction of surrounding bystanders brings its own privacy concerns, considering that the monitoring is performed without the bystanders' permissions.
+The device owner-side solutions make only the contents the device owner staring at visible, which is less feasible for image data since users tend to enjoy an image in its entirety.
+The other set of solutions trying to track shoulder surfers' behaviors may bring its own privacy concerns, given that the monitoring is performed without the bystanders' permission.